 - Expanding access to and use of existing scientific information and tools that can help communities prepare for climate change impacts, such as changes to snowpack and water availability, aridification, and wildfire risk.

 - Providing guidance on the processes and strategies that can help leaders and practitioners in Mountain West communities assess vulnerabilities, prepare action plans in response, and communicate and engage on these efforts with diverse stakeholders, decision makers, and the public.

 - Leveraging our network of organizations and individuals to identify and mobilize financial and other resources to support climate adaptation planning and implementation.

-Each of these focal areas is pursued by one or more types of activity.
-These include:
+Each of these areas involves one or more types of activity, including:

 - Seeking Opportunities: Partner members work in collaboration with each other and with communities to anticipate and fulfill needs that may not yet be widely perceived or in demand.

 - Responding to Requests: Partnership members respond to, or forward on to other service providers or networks, requests for technical assistance or other forms of support.

 - Fostering Peer Learning: Periodic virtual and in-person exchanges d between researchers, service providers, and local community leaders build region-wide capacity by fostering coordination and knowledge-sharing.